Gradient-Informed Machine Learning in Electromagnetics: Conclusion

 \section{Conclusion}

 In this work, the differentiable nature of Isogeometric Analysis (IGA), enabling the efficient calculation of fields, Key Performance Indicators (KPIs), and their parametric sensitivities, is leveraged for efficient surrogate modeling of electric devices.
-Proper orthogonal decomposition is employed for dimensionality reduction while gradient-enhanced Gaussian Process Regression (GPR) learns a mapping between parameters and field coefficients to generate surrogate models for the magnetic flux density distribution.
+Proper orthogonal decomposition is employed for dimensionality reduction, while gradient-enhanced Gaussian Process Regression (GPR) learns a mapping between parameters and field coefficients to generate surrogate models for the magnetic flux density distribution.
 Moreover, GPR is also used for parametric surrogate modeling of KPIs.
 The approach is assessed on a parametric model of a permanent magnet synchronous motor, considering both data-scarce and data-rich regimes.
-Results show how, for both the magnetic flux density and the motor torque, including gradient information in the surrogate models significantly improves the model quality, especially in data-scarce regimes.
+Results demonstrate that, for both the magnetic flux density and the motor torque, including gradient information in the surrogate models significantly improves the model quality.
+While including gradient information increases the computational cost, it is justified in data-scarce regimes, where the available samples alone are insufficient to capture the underlying behavior accurately.
 Moreover, the surrogate models reduce evaluation times from tens of seconds for the full IGA simulations to milliseconds, while maintaining high predictive accuracy.
-Given the short training times and the very fast prediction of new solutions, this approach represents a promising tool for the parametric surrogate modeling of electric devices.
+Given the short training times and the very fast prediction of new solutions, this approach represents a promising tool for parametric surrogate modeling of electric devices.